hydephp/action/docs/index.md

 >warning This method depends on [`actions/deploy-pages`](https://github.com/actions/deploy-pages), which is currently in public beta.

-You can also deploy the compiled site directly to GitHub Pages, by setting the `deploy` input to "pages".
+You can also deploy the compiled site directly to GitHub Pages, by setting the `deploy-to` input to "pages".

 ```yaml
 - uses: hydephp/action@master